 President .@realDonaldTrump Signs Preventing Animal Cruelty and Torture (PACT) Act, First National Anti-Cruelty Law

-WASHINGTON, DC, USA, November 25, 2019 /EINPresswire.com/ -- Today, President Donald J. Trump signed the Preventing Animal Cruelty and Torture (PACT) Act, H.R.
+/EIN News/ -- Washington, D.C., Nov.
+26, 2019 (GLOBE NEWSWIRE) -- Last night, President Donald J. Trump signed the Preventing Animal Cruelty and Torture (PACT) Act, H.R.
 724, into law.
 The bill, led by U.S. Sens.
 Pat Toomey (R-PA) and Richard Blumenthal (D-CT) and U.S. Reps.
 Ted Deutch (D-FL) and Vern Buchanan (R-FL) passed the House and Senate in recent weeks without dissent The PACT Act establishes the first federal anti-cruelty law in American history.

 Animal Wellness Action’s executive director, Marty Irby; attended the signing ceremony in the Oval Office this afternoon along with U.S. Rep. Vern Buchanan.